-Digital transformation is vital for staying competitive, but it's challenging.
+Digital transformation in manufacturing is vital for staying competitive, but it's challenging.
 Here’s a guide to help leaders navigate the journey smoothly.

 1. Start with the Numbers: Baseline Data Collection and ROI Calculation